dekadentno/questionator/README.md

 As a speaker, I want to be able...
 - to create a topic and give it a name
-- to give a topic a custom (uniq) name that will be used in url
+- to give a topic a custom name
 - to copy the topic url with a click
 - to ask for a short url of my topic url
 - to disable the possibility of upvoating other people's questions